Credit Suisse AG Buys 2,787 Shares of Preferred Bank (NASDAQ:PFBC)

 The business also recently disclosed a quarterly dividend, which was paid on Thursday, October 21st.
 Investors of record on Thursday, October 7th were paid a dividend of $0.38 per share.
 This represents a $1.52 dividend on an annualized basis and a dividend yield of 2.18%.
 The ex-dividend date of this dividend was Wednesday, October 6th.
 Preferred Bank’s dividend payout ratio (DPR) is currently 25.25%.

 PFBC has been the subject of a number of recent analyst reports.
 Stephens upgraded Preferred Bank from an “equal weight” rating to an “overweight” rating and boosted their price objective for the company from $74.00 to $79.00 in a report on Friday, October 29th.
-Piper Sandler upped their target price on Preferred Bank from $85.00 to $88.00 and gave the stock an “overweight” rating in a report on Wednesday, November 17th.
-Finally, Zacks Investment Research cut Preferred Bank from a “buy” rating to a “hold” rating in a report on Thursday, October 28th.
+Zacks Investment Research cut Preferred Bank from a “buy” rating to a “hold” rating in a report on Thursday, October 28th.
+Finally, Piper Sandler upped their target price on Preferred Bank from $85.00 to $88.00 and gave the stock an “overweight” rating in a report on Wednesday, November 17th.
 One investment analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
 According to MarketBeat, Preferred Bank currently has an average rating of “Buy” and a consensus target price of $79.80.

 About Preferred Bank